RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

 * `tns*1.5` -> Converts tensor from int to float.

 ## Computing metrics with Broadcasting

+We need to determine how good our model is.
+We get all the valid values and create a valid set of 3's and 7's.
+Then we write the `mnist_distance` to calculate mean distance and we run for every image in the validation set.

+`Broadcasting`: PyTorch technique to automatically expand the tensor with the smallest rank to have the same size as the one with the largest rank.
+Makes the code easier to write.

+End result is over 90% accurate.

 ## Stochastic Gradient Descent (SGD)
 ## End-to-end Gradient Descent example
 ## MNIST loss function